Drywall Installation: Process, Materials, and Contractors

 Drywall installation proceeds through five discrete phases:

-For fire-rated assemblies, GA-600 (Fire Resistance Design Manual, published by the Gypsum Association) specifies approved layer configurations, fastener types, and joint treatment methods that cannot be deviated from without voiding the assembly's listed rating.
+For fire-rated assemblies, GA-600 (Fire Resistance Design Manual, published by the Gypsum Association) specifies approved layer configurations, fastener types, and joint treatment methods that cannot be deviated from without voiding the assembly's verified rating.

 Common scenarios